test-org-1-hb/githubActions-org/README.md

     * **For Repository-level Runners**: Select the `repo` scope.
     * **For Organization-level Runners**: Select the `admin:org` scope.

 3. Copy the generated token and save it securely.
-You will need it in [Step 5](#step-5-deploy-the-runner-scale-set).
+You will need it in creating kubernetes secret.
 4.  create kubernetes secrate
 ```bash
 kubectl create secret generic arc-github-secret \